GOOJJJ/WeedNet-R/README.md

 # WeedNet-R

-A impoved weed detection model based on RetinaNet.
+A improved weed detection model based on RetinaNet.
+This repository makes available the source code and public dataset for  the work, "WeedNet-R：A sugar beet field weed detection algorithm based on enhanced RetinaNet and context semantic fusion"

 ## Installation

-1) Clone this repo
+1) Clone this repository
 2) Install environment

    ```shell